Sri Lankan economic crisis (2019–2024): May 2022

 On 9 May, Sri Lankan Prime Minister Mahinda Rajapaksa resigned from his position after protests on the country's economic crisis turned violent.
 According to a statement given by his office, he resigned from his position to help form an interim, unity government that can help ease recent protests over the shortage of fuel and other essential imported goods.

 On 16 May, the newly appointed Prime Minister Ranil Wickremesinghe revealed that the government has no usable dollar reserves and even finding a million dollars was a challenge, the revenue is not enough to cover expenses as a revenue forecast of Rs.
 3.3 trillion is against a total government expenditure of around Rs.
 4 trillion resulting in a deficit of around Rs.
 2.4 trillion, inflation would continue to rise, daily power outages could increase up to 15 hours a day, medicine shortage has become severe, especially for heart disease and surgical equipment.

 Payments for medicine and equipment supplies have not been paid for four months and the government owes them around Rs.
 34 billion.
-As a result the State Pharmaceuticals Corporation is being blacklisted by pharmaceutical suppliers.
+As a result, the State Pharmaceuticals Corporation is being blacklisted by pharmaceutical suppliers.
 Wickremesinghe described the period as "the most difficult ones of our lives" and claimed that it would be more difficult than the worst periods Sri Lankans had faced in the past.

 November 2022

-By November 2022 the economic condition had significantly improved.
-The inflation rate had significantly declined.
+By November 2022 the economic condition had significantly improved and the inflation rate had declined.
 It was reported that "Tourists are coming in slowly, with the country making a billion dollars in the first 10 months of the year.
 The fuel and gas queues have disappeared.
 Power cuts have reduced and despite the shrinking of the economy and the job losses, the situation has dramatically improved since the departure of Gotabaya.
-Therefore, a large section of Sri Lankans is willing to give Wickremesinghe a chance."
+Therefore, a large section of Sri Lankans are willing to give Wickremesinghe a chance."
 The inflation rate rapidly declined.
 The country was declared safe and tourists resumed visiting the country again.
 The budget for the next fiscal year aimed to increase tax to help improve soften the economic crisis through self financing.
 It was however noted that total economic recovery would take until 2026.

+March 2023

+In March 2023, IMF Executive Board approved USD 3 billion under a new Extended Fund Facility (EFF) arrangement for Sri Lanka.
+The first tranche of $330m was released soon after with an additional USD 3.75 billion expected to follow from the World Bank, the Asian Development Bank and other lenders.
+The Wickremesinghe administration undertook many reforms in order to meet the IMF conditions for the bailout.
+This included major tax increases and both debt restructuring that were widely unpopular.